 Global Volunteer Month

 Get involved in your own community with virtual volunteer opportunities and recognize the impact of volunteers worldwide.

 Global Volunteer Month recognizes the thousands of people around the world who serve as points of light.
-Check out highlights from our first Global Volunteer Month below and learn how you can continue to be a #LocalLight in your own community.
+Check out highlights from our first Global Volunteer Month below and learn how you can continue to get involved in your own community.

 Phillips 66 CEO Greg Garland shares how they are being creative about new ways to support their community partners and the people they collectively serve.

 Meet Daily Point of Light Award honoree Hayat Muse.

 Points of Light Global Network affiliates Hands On Atlanta and Glasswing International work to provide after-school or weekend programs to help students in their communities stay in school.

 There are few people in the world who would willingly use their entire savings to help those in need, but Arup Kumar did so eagerly.

 This massive, global organization is using its size and scale – every day – to make a real difference in local communities.

 Meet Daily Point of Light Award honoree Lincoln Law.